 +44 (0)207 822 1200

 Before joining chambers, Lucinda graduated from the University of Cambridge with a First class degree in Modern and Medieval Languages, where she received prizes for academic excellence and an outstanding dissertation.
-She completed the New Entrepreneurs Foundation programme in 2016 and worked for a start-up business where she gave regular presentations to the board of a FTSE 250 company.
+She subsequently completed the New Entrepreneurs Foundation programme and worked for a start-up business where she gave regular presentations to the board of a FTSE 250 company.
 She has also worked for television and theatre production companies in Spain, Bolivia and the UK.

 Lucinda is building a property damage practice and has particular experience in claims concerning fires, floods and fallen trees.
 Recent highlights include acting as sole counsel in a claim arising out of Storm Dennis in which a 400-year-old Oak tree fell simultaneously on two Tesla cars owned by different people.

 Lucinda accepts instructions in product liability from both claimants and defendants.
 She has experience of the Consumer Protection Act 1987, and has worked on multi-party cross-border claims in this area.